 Benfica’s victory over Santa Clara today, confirmed the 37th Primeira Liga title for the Lisbon giants.
 However, this season has not always been plain sailing, Próxima Jornada looks at the 2018/19 campaign and how they managed to wrestle the league title back from rivals FC Porto.

 Turn back the clocks to Sunday November 11th, 2018.
-Benfica sit 5th in the Primeira Liga table and have just lost two consecutive games, one being a 2-0 away loss against Belenenses and a dismal 1-3 thrashing at the Luz to Moreirense.
-Their overall play at times seemed clunky and lacked fluidity, the team looked like they were playing almost out of rhythm, off-beat even.
-Even when Benfica were winning games, they weren’t playing particularly well.
+Benfica sit fifth in Liga NOS and have just lost two consecutive games, one being a 2-0 away loss against Belenenses and the other a dismal 1-3 thrashing at the Luz to Moreirense.
+Their overall play at times was clunky, out of rhythm and completely lacking in fluidity.
+When Benfica were winning games, they weren’t playing particularly good football.
 Benfiquistas and football fans in general could have been forgiven for thinking that this season, just like the last, was not going to be the one that would see Benfica crowned as champions.
-FC Porto were flying in 1st place and went in to most game-weeks with a healthy 4-point lead.
+FC Porto were flying in first place and went in to most game-weeks with a healthy 4-point lead.

 Fast forward into early January, Benfica have played 15 games, have been held to draws by Chaves and Lisbon rivals Sporting and have just suffered a 2-0 loss at the hands at Portimonense, it was at this moment the inevitable occurred, Rui Vitória was relieved of his duties.
 Benfica B manager Bruno Lage was brought in as head coach on a temporary basis, this was when the season began to change for Benfica.